tengge1/ShadowEditor/utils/electron/README.md

 # Shadow Editor Desktop

-Use Electron to build a desktop app.
+Use Electron to create a desktop app.

-## Build Guide
+## Create Guide

 1. Install `Electron` with the following command.